raas-dev/configent/README.md

 ### 🐚 User's default shell

-Set the bootstrap installed `zsh` as the user's default shell:
+Set the brew installed `zsh` as the user's default shell:

     install_zsh